okinileo/marketplace-gmv-retention-analysis/README.md

 # Brazilian E-Commerce Marketplace Analysis

-End-to-end marketplace analytics project using the Olist Brazilian e-commerce dataset.
+This is an end-to-end project that I developed using the Olist Brazilian e-commerce dataset.

 This project combines:
 - exploratory data analysis,